Directory

 About

-Sarah M. Barry, MFA, CLMA, is a Professor of Dance, and serves as Chair of the Department of Theatre and Dance.
-She teaches contemporary technique, choreography, improvisation, and pedagogy.
+Sarah M. Barry, MFA, CLMA, is a Professor of Dance and serves as Associate Chair of Dance and Director of the MFA Dance Program at the University of Alabama.
+She served as Department Chair from 2019-2022.
+Sarah also serves on the Board of Directors for the National Dance Education Organization as Secretary.
+She teaches contemporary technique, choreography, pedagogy, and Laban/Bartenieff Studies.
 She is the Artistic Director of Yonder Contemporary Dance Company, which has performed across the southeast region and internationally at the Edinburgh Festival Fringe in Scotland.
 Sarah was honored to be a Leadership Board Faculty Fellow, as well as a recipient of UA’s prestigious Outstanding Commitment to Teaching Award and the Druid City Arts Award for Dance Educator of the Year.
 Sarah’s choreography has been shown across the U.S. and internationally, including performances in Italy, Switzerland, and Scotland.
 She was awarded an NEA American Masterpieces grant and the Alabama State Council on the Arts Individual Artist Grant.
-Sarah’s film “there, again” was selected for the Kalamata International Dance Festival, the Festival Miden in Greece and the San Francisco Dance Film Festival.
-Her film “so you want me always to paint flowers” was selected for the Utah Dance Film Festival and Motion Captured in Texas.
-Sarah also has publications in the Journal of Dance Education, the Utah Academy of Sciences, Arts, and Letters, and the Journal of the International Association for Dance Medicine and Science.
+Sarah’s screendances have been selected for FilmFest by Rogue Dancer, Dance Camera Istanbul, the Kalamata International Dance Festival, the Festival Miden in Greece, the San Francisco Dance Film Festival, the Utah Dance Film Festival, and Motion Captured in Texas.
+She also has publications in the Journal of Dance Education and the Journal of the International Association for Dance Medicine and Science.

 Representative Publications & Creative Works